 The role of sexual boundaries in marriage

-- Boundaries matter and they should always serve an important role in your relationship.
+Boundaries in sex matter and they should always serve an important role in your relationship.

 How to talk about your sexual boundaries with your spouse

-You can print your condoms and try different textures.
-You may want to try a new position or introduce some different sex toys.
-Whatever you want to do (or don’t ever want to do), make sure that your partner knows this before anyone is taking their clothes off.
+Whatever you want to do (or don’t ever want to do), make sure that your partner knows this before anyone takes their clothes off.